 Before you learn how to increase website conversion, you must first understand something.
 A higher conversion rate means a more successful marketing and web design.
 Conversion rates will vary by industry and business model.

 Thus, a good conversion rate will also vary by industry.

 To know if you have a good website conversion rate, you need to understand your industry's average rate.
 If your website is converting at the average mark, then you must aim to go much higher.
 Otherwise, you’re underperforming.

 When you’re learning the conversion rates for your industry, know the factors that affect it.
 These may include the traffic source, product type and cost, and average order value.
 The location of customers, devices, and platforms they use impacts conversion rates, too.

 A website selling pizza will have a different conversion rate as a site offering IT services.
 Let's say you’re selling high-end phones.

 Your website design and CX may also affect conversion rates.
 If you want to know the latest trends, check out our post on the website trends in 2021.

 A key step in ensuring you increase your conversion rates is to optimise your website.
-In conversion rate optimisation, you test and review the changes to your website.
+In conversion rate optimisation - also know as CRO - you test and review the changes to your website.
 Your goal is to increase the number of leads generated or converted transactions.

 This process of testing and reviewing results is continuous.
 If you stop, your improvements will also stop there.
 With that said, let’s move on to the steps on how to increase conversion rates.